hhariri/hhariri.github.io/_posts/2014-01-04-using-webstorm-to-maintain-a-jekyll-site.md

 ## Find posts and other files efficiently

 WebStorm allows you to navigate to files very quickly.
-If you're using the latest WebStorm, just double-click the *Shift* key to go to *Search Everywhere*.
+If you're using the latest version (7.0.3), just double-click the *Shift* key to go to *Search Everywhere*.
 Alternatively choose the shortcut associated with *Go To File* (Cmd+Shift+O on OSX)

 Remember, you can even use wildcards.